 - i.
 Require the hearing body to call appropriate witnesses or obtain witness statements, reports, or other information in support of the charges. - ii.
-Will be held no sooner than five (5) class days after notice is received by the charged student.
-The student may submit a written request to hold the hearing before the five (5) class days.
+Will be held no sooner than five (5) class days after notice is received by the charged student organization.
+The student organization may submit a written request to hold the hearing before the five (5) class days.
 The request will be considered and acted upon by the Office of Student Rights and Responsibilities. - iii.
 Will be audio recorded.
 This recording will serve as the official record of the proceedings. - iv.
-A formal decision letter will be sent to the student within ten (10) class days from the conclusion of the hearing.
+A formal decision letter will be sent to the student organization within ten (10) class days from the conclusion of the hearing.
 This time limit may be extended if additional consideration of evidence and deliberation is required. - v.
 The following order of presentation is recommended for use in formal hearings.
-The hearing body may change the order if deemed appropriate, including modifications in accordance with the Student Conduct Code Statement of Complainant's Rights. - (A) Presentation of formal charges.

-- (B) Opening statement by the University, followed by the opening statement of the charged student.
-Either party may waive the right to provide an opening statement. - (C) Presentation of evidence and witnesses by the University, followed by questioning of those witnesses by the hearing body and the charged student.
-Witnesses are then dismissed. - (D) Presentation of evidence and witnesses by the charged student, followed by questioning of those witnesses by the charged student and the hearing body.
-Witnesses are then dismissed. - (E) Questions directed to the charged student by the hearing body. - (F) Closing statement by the University, followed by the closing statement of the charged student.
-Either party may waive the right to provide a closing statement.
+The hearing body may change the order if deemed appropriate. - (A) Presentation of formal charges. - (B) Opening statement by the University, followed by the opening statement of the charged student organization.
+Either party may waive the right to provide an opening statement. - (C) Presentation of evidence and witnesses by the University, followed by questioning of those witnesses by the hearing body and the charged student organization.
+Witnesses are then dismissed. - (D) Presentation of evidence and witnesses by the charged student organization, followed by questioning of those witnesses by the charged student organization and the hearing body.
+Witnesses are then dismissed. - (E) Questions directed to the charged student organization by the hearing body. - (F) Closing statement by the University, followed by the closing statement of the charged student organization.
+Either party may waive the right to provide a closing statement. - 5.
+Hearing.
+Hearings will follow these guidelines: - a.
+All hearings will be fair and impartial and will use a reasonable person standard when assessing whether the information presented constitutes a preponderance of the evidence.
+A charged student organization may submit a challenge to the impartiality of any member of a hearing body to the Office of Student Rights and Responsibilities or the hearing body.
+Decisions on challenges shall be final and not subject to appeal.